uoftcprg/pokerkit/docs/source/games.rst

 Interacting with poker games by calling functions are good enough for most, but can be cumbersome and take many lines.
-There exists :meth:`pokertools.game.PokerGame.parse` which allow you to parse commands and apply them to the game.
+There exists :meth:`pokertools.game.PokerGame.act` which allow you to parse commands and apply them to the game.
 Example usages are shown in the later section.